 But “Times they are a-changing,” as Bob Dylan sang decades before voluntourism was a gleam in this wordsmith’s eye.
 As demand increases, so do creative ideas where short-term is being redefined and new players are expanding the possibilities.
 Here are a few variations:

 Multi-task travelers: Many people like to achieve more than one goal on vacation.
 A common destination hybrid is to spend mornings learning a language with a professional language teacher, then in the afternoon do a community social or environmental service with local people where new language skills and vocabulary immediately get reinforced.
-In 2005 US-based Travel Alive, www.travelalive.com, established just such a successful model in Ocotal, Nicaragua, a town not exactly on any tourist route.
+U.S.-based Travel Alive established just such a successful model in Ocotal, Nicaragua, a town not exactly on any tourist route.
 It now has a steady income for local language teachers, trained homestay host families, and eager visitors to lend a helping hand.
 Six volunteer projects reflecting agricultural, environmental and social service needs of the community allow each participant plenty of scope in what is a minimum two-week program.
-Travel Alive’s model has attracted the attention of an organization in Ecuador with whom they began a similar program in that country in 2008.
+Travel Alive’s model has attracted the attention of an organization in Ecuador with whom they began a similar program in that country.